tomvanbraeckel/yamcs.github.com/docs/studio/Rules_&_Scripts.md

     If you wish to set a property value that always applies, use <tt>true</tt> (or <tt>1==1</tt>) as the Boolean Expression.
 </div>

-#### Ouput Value
+#### Output Value
-The exact form that the column **Output Value** takes on depends on the type of the property.
+The exact form that the **Output Value** column adopts depends on the type of the property.
 Some properties are colors, so you would see a color picker, other properties expect text, and the above example was a boolean yes/no, so we got a checkbox.

 ### Scripts